Chapter 13: AI-Assisted SRE Guardian

 - AI proposes; humans approve remediation.

-- No autonomous write-back to production workloads.
+- No autonomous write-back to workloads.

 - Confidence below threshold requires explicit human review.

-- Rate and cost limits are mandatory.
+- Rate and cost limits are enforced: default 20 LLM calls per hour.

 Safe Workflow (Step-by-Step)

-- Generate structured recommendations (
+- Generate structured recommendations only:

 Approval Gates